 Ideally, you want to meet your customer where they are with a mission statement that reflects the desire to solve their pain point.

 Avoid thinking of value propositions as a means of measuring lead counts or driving higher sales conversions.
-Instead, test conversions by using one of the value position approach we list below.
+Instead, test conversions by using one of the value position approaches we list below.

 In the sections below, we outline each and provide resources to give you more information on how to craft your value prop.